Last Updated on August 12, 2021 by admin

 Coworking has become a big thing especially in today’s remote working and freelancing trends.

 It’s gaining popularity among freelancer businesses in big cities and it’s making its way to different freelance groups around the world, according to FundsNet recent article.

-Its success is largely attributed to a changing work demographic.
+Its success is largely attributed to a changing work demographic due to Covid19, as stated by CNBC.
 In the United States alone, it’s estimated that there are about 53 million Americans are working freelance and are earning even more when compared to traditional 9-to-5 jobs.

 Coworking spaces help freelancers improve and grow their freelancing career.
 Shared spaces – no matter what size or capacity it can handle – offers a lot not just in physical space but also in the connection and support that the community can offer.
 It can fill-in a big gap in the life of a freelancer who’s often deprived of colleagues and companionship of like-minded people.

 Yes!
 Most freelancers who are working for the same company are separated by great distances and are mostly working from the comfort of their homes and because of this, work can feel boring and lonely at times.